telerik/xaml-docs/controls/raddiagram/extensions/settingspane/settingspaneview_properties.md

 # SettingsPaneView Attached Properties

 The __SettingsPaneView__ represents the default content of the RadDiagram SettingsPane.
-The bindings in the diagram's SettingsPane are created with a custom code used through attached properties.
+The bindings in the diagram's SettingsPane are created with custom code used through attached properties.
 This is necessary because the pane is opened in a Popup which is in a different visual tree and the normal XAML bindings between the application's tree and the Popup's tree might not work as expected.
-The SettingsPaneView expose the following attached properties.
+The SettingsPaneView exposes the following attached properties.

 * __SettingsPaneView.EditorItemType__ : An enumeration property that determines on which item types this binding should be applied.
 It contains the following flags: __None, Shapes, Connections, Custom, All__

 * __SettingsPaneView.EditorPropertyName__: A string property that represents the property of the currently edited shape.
-For example, if you set the property to the "CustomText" string, the logic in the property changed callback of the attached property will use a reflection to find a property with the same name defined in the shape object.
+For example, if you set the property to the "CustomText" string, the logic in the property changed callback of the attached property will use reflection to find a property with the same name defined in the shape object.

 * __SettingsPaneView.EditorValue__:  A string property that defines the value of which property of the current control should be taken and applied on the currently edited shape.

 * __SettingsPaneView.ContainerEditItemType__: An enumeration property that determines on which item types this binding should be applied.
 It contains the following flags: __None, Shapes, Connections, Custom, All__

-* __SettingsPaneView.ContainerEditProperty__: An enumeration property that determines if the type set in __ContainerEditItemType__ should be disable or hiden.
+* __SettingsPaneView.ContainerEditProperty__: An enumeration property that determines if the type set in __ContainerEditItemType__ should be disabled or hidden.
 It contains the following flags: __IsEnabled, Visibility__

-* __SettingsPaneView.CurrentEditType__: An enumeration property property that gets or set the currently edited type.
+* __SettingsPaneView.CurrentEditType__: An enumeration property property that gets or sets the currently edited type.

 In the following sections we will demonstrate how you can use the EditorItemType, EditorPropertyName and EditorValue attached properties.
-In the example will add custom __RadTabItem__ to the SettingsPaneView and binds it visibility property to a property of a business object.
+In the examples we will add custom __RadTabItem__ to the SettingsPaneView and bind its visibility property to a property of a business object.
 So that this __RadTabItem__ is visible for specific shapes.
-First, we need to create a Diagram and populate it with some shapes in MVVM scenario.
+First, we need to create a Diagram and populate it with some shapes in an MVVM scenario.

 #### __[C#] Example 1: Creating ViewModels__
 {{region csharp-raddiagram-extensions-extensions-settingspaneview-attachedproperties-0}}